zalando/postgres-operator/docs/reference/cluster_manifest.md

 Parameters are grouped under the `connectionPooler` top-level key and specify configuration for connection pooler.
-If this section is not empty, a connection pooler will be created for a database even if `enableConnectionPooler` is not present.
+If this section is not empty, a connection pooler will be created for master service only even if `enableConnectionPooler` is not present.
+But if this section is present then it defines the configuration for both master and replica pooler services (if `enableReplicaConnectionPooler` is enabled).

 * **numberOfInstances**
   How many instances of connection pooler to create.